 Makes 1 ball

-- half a cupful of table salt (about 125ml)
+- half a cupful of table salt (about 125g)

 - half a cupful of water (about 125ml)

-1. Preheat the oven to its lowest setting and line a baking sheet with greaseproof paper.
+1. Preheat the oven to its lowest setting and line a baking sheet with baking parchment.

-4. Put your finished items on the lined baking sheet and pop in the oven for 3 hours or until solid.
+4. Put your finished items on the lined baking sheet and bake for 3 hrs or until solid.

 5. Leave to cool and then paint.

-Try using silicone baking sheets to roll out the shapes without the need for dusting everything with flour.
+• Try using silicone baking sheets to roll out the shapes without the need for extra flour.
 This saves on cleaning up your kitchen.
-Silicone sheets are also a quick way to bake without needing greaseproof paper.
+Silicone sheets are also a quick way to bake without needing baking parchment.

-If you want to make pretend iced cupcakes like we did, pop your shaped ‘iced’ dough into cupcake cases before you put it in the oven and bake the pretend cakes in cupcake trays.
+• If you want to make salt dough 'cupcakes' like we did, pop your shaped dough into cupcake cases before you put it in the oven and bake the pretend cakes in cupcake trays.
 The dough then sets firmly stuck to the paper cases, ready for painting with pretend icing, cherries or sprinkles.